 No. There are no tax receipts associated with the ReCycle Bike Reuse Program.

 What will happen if a bike is left at the curb?
 Will it automatically be added to the program?

 The City of Guelph’s residential curbside waste collection program does not include pick-up of large bulky items.
-Bikes are considered large items and may be collected using the City’s user-pay Bulky Item Collection Program.
+Bikes are considered large items and may be collected using the City’s user-pay Large Item Collection Program.
 Tickets must be purchased in advance from the Waste Resource Innovation Centre, ServiceGuelph (at City Hall), the Evergreen Seniors Community Centre, the West End Community Centre, the Victoria Road Recreation Centre or the Operations office.
 Once you have your ticket, call 519-767-0598 to arrange pickup.
-Reusable bikes will be placed in the program; however, the bulky item fee will still apply for the collection.
+Reusable bikes will be placed in the program; however, the large item fee will still apply for the collection.